 The present panel discussion focused on curricula, which means there are many other aspects to be accomplished such as classroom communication and learners’ skills in the field of peace education.
 Similarly, it is also remarkable to look at how other stakeholders understand the importance of peace education in all countries.
 They may have useful and lived experiences.
 Further, the truth might be so different from what teachers say they teach in peace education lectures.
 Therefore, a wide range of quantitative or qualitative research designs such as grounded theory, ethnography, and phenomenology may be used to better understand some of the issues raised by this panel discussion.

 In conclusion, it is necessary to reinforce the need for peace education.
-It might fill the gap between health and peace in practice, teaching and research.
-If a full peace concept is applied in medical universities curriculum, it would include behavioral and cultural factors that are specific to that community.
+It might fill the gap between health and peace in practice, teaching, and research.
+If a full peace concept is applied in the medical university curriculum, it would include behavioral and cultural factors that are specific to that community.
 Based on such a perspective, for supporting peace on all levels, and for strengthening the conflict-handling capability of people and communities, it is an urgency to empower our students about this important topic.

 References